catfueledmayhem/evilhypersuite/README.md

 ## Disclaimer

+> [!WARNING]
-This tool is for educational purposes only.
+> This tool is for educational purposes only.
 Use at your own risk.
 The developers are not responsible for any consequences of using this software, including but not limited to account bans or other penalties imposed by Roblox.

 ## Support